 At Prison Break Investigations, we provide a completed criminal defense investigation on each and every case to include; interviews, review of discovery, visiting the crime scene, photographing the crime scene, investigating new evidence, and any other investigative actions the attorney feels is needed in the case.
 We have scheduled visits with our clients in jail so the attorney can focus on preparing the defense.

 The Justice Administration Commission (JAC) is the branch of the government of the State of Florida that regulates funding for individuals who have been deemed indigent and are unable to pay for certain parts of their criminal defense.
 This includes Private Investigators, Transcriptions, and other Specialists.
 The difference between the two types of cases can be confusing.
 Court Appointed Cases (CAC) are pretty straight forward.
 Court Appointed Cases are cases assigned to private attorneys from an established list due to a conflict.
 Indigent For Cost (IFC) cases are a little more complicated.
 IFC cases are cases where the client or family member pays a private attorney for their services, but the client is still deemed indigent and qualify for the financial services of JAC for private investigators, specialists, and transcripts.
 If you an attorney and are unfamiliar with the Florida Justice Administration Commission (JAC), we encourage you to visit their website to learn more on how they could help fund your criminal defense case for your indigent clients.

-Prison Break Investigations has several years of experience working indigent criminal defense cases.
+Prison Break Investigations has eight years of experience working indigent criminal defense cases.
 We work indigent criminal defense cases at the JAC rate.